Gabriel García Moreno: President of Ecuador

+First term (1861–1965)

 In 1861, his presidential position was confirmed in a popular election for a four-year term.
 His successor was deposed by the Liberals in 1867.
 But two years later he was reelected, and then again in 1875.
-During his period in office, he propelled his nation forward, all the while uniting him more closely to Catholicism.
+During his period in office, he propelled his nation forward, all the while uniting him more closely to Christianity.